Djokovic eyes 20th Slam against heavyweight Berrettini in Wimbledon final - RFI

 Djokovic has become familiar with such scenarios.

-"People also like to see someone win who is an underdog or is not maybe expected to win, is not the favourite to win," admitted Djokovic.
+"People also like to see someone win who is an underdog or is not maybe expected to win, is not the favourite to win," admitted Djokovic.#photo2

 "But hopefully people can also recognise also the importance of this match for me, the history that is on the line.